pss-coder/carecoordinator-fhir-app/README.md

 ```

 ### 5. Access the Server Data
-The server data can be accessed via: http://localhost:8080
+The server data can be accessed via: http://localhost:8100
-For development purposes, you can use the following credentials:
+For development purposes (for both client and server), you can use the following credentials:
 Email: admin@example.com
 Password: medplum_admin